We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Why?
 Because it works.
 This is where most businesses go wrong, cluttering their websites and apps with unnecessary content.

-The best example of simplicity is a tool we use every day – Google.
-Right from the start, Google has kept its consistency with simplicity.
-You have a search bar and a few links in the header and footer, but that’s about it.
-The design is always the same; most importantly, you don’t need tutorials on how to use it.
-You just type what you are interested in, and poof!
-You are searching the web; talk about a great user experience.
+The best example of simplicity is a tool you use every day: Google.
+From the start it has stayed consistent and minimal.
+A search bar, a few links in the header and footer, and that is it.
+The design barely changes, and you never need a tutorial.
+You type what you want and you are searching the web.
+That is great user experience.

 Simplicity in visual elements on Google's user interface